Add essential mood and drama

 The lighting needs to lend itself to the style of image.
 Dark skies are ideal, especially if they are combined with sunlight on foreground subjects to create maximum contrast.
 But any situation where you can capture plenty of detail in the sky and some contrast in the foreground will do; you may just have to work a little harder on your adjustments to add the atmosphere you need.

-The Photoshop techniques you’ll need to use on shots like this aren’t difficult, but you will need to master local contrast adjustments on Curves adjustment layers, and use the Dodge and Burn tools to selectively lighten and darken the image.
+The Photoshop techniques you’ll need to use on shots like this aren’t difficult, using Dodge and Burn tools to selectively lighten and darken the image, as well as local contrast adjustments on Curves adjustment layers.